Title: SNAP Outreach Program Intern

 Dates: Start date is flexible.
 9 weeks total

-Dates: Monday through Friday with some flexibility.
+Hours: Monday through Friday, 8:00 am – 4:30 pm, with some flexibility.
+The student will be expected to work 35 hours per week for 9 weeks.
 Occasional weekend and evening work may be required.

-The Intern will gain valuable experience in nonprofit communication and operations at the neighborhood, town and regional levels.
-At the same time, s/he will earn about the day to day operations of a community-based, nonprofit social service agency.
+Students will gain excellent hands-on experience working with community organizations, and will gain communication and writing skills.
+At the same time, s/he will learn about the day to day operations of a community-based, nonprofit social service agency.